 The ancient ruined Arbroath Abbey has a modern visitor’s centre built by Historic Scotland where you find displays interpreting the Abbey remains and explaining the Declaration of Arbroath where the nobility’s support of Scottish independence of English domination, supposedly a model for the Declaration of American Independence, was signed in 1320.
 Every year there is a costumed pageant enacting this event.
+The special events planned for the 700th anniversary in April 2020 have been postponed and the Arbroath Festival will now take place from 2 July - 12 September 2021.
 The Abbey itself was founded for the order of Tiron in 1178 by King William the Lion.
 There are many nooks and crannies to explore.
 The round “O” in the tower of the red building is visible for many miles around.

-Heritage trails produced by the City of Dundee and County of Angus are often available from your B and B hosts.
+Heritage trails produced by the City of Dundee and County of Angus are often available from your B&B hosts.

 HMS Frigate Unicorn sits at City Quay at Dundee waterfront.
 Her colourful white, gold and red figurehead of a unicorn, proudly wearing the heraldic naval coronet and supporting between his front legs the present-day Royal Arms pointing towards the city that has preserved this 191 years old lady.
 A wooden warship, that never went to war, she is covered by a roof to preserve her timbers and looks like Noah’s Ark.
 Mounting the gangway you enter a period of history when the Royal Navy was battle weary after the Napoleonic wars.
 Collect your guide book on the Quarterdeck.
 Children love to explore the Gun Deck, the main fighting deck, with massive guns.
 The Lower Deck provided accommodation for over 300 ‘ship’s company’, most in hammocks.
 Poor sailors!
 The Hold provided storage for this community, and ammunition for the guns.
 Concerts are held on board throughout the year.